-I'm going to evaluate each artwork based on several characteristics...
+I'm going to evaluate each artwork based on 8 crucial characteristics...

 Sometimes these questions are hard to answer.
-Maybe you just get a gut feeling that a design isn't working.
+Maybe you just get a gut feeling that a design isn't working, but can't decide why right now.
 That's okay!
-You can always disable the item now and re-enable later.
+You can always disable the item now and re-enable it later.

 Creep | Weirdo | Witch

 Pro: I like a good drippy font